WallarooLabs/plateau/README.md

 plateau is currently only designed to run as a single node for speed and simplicity.
 At some point, it may gain redundant bulk storage and HA manifest plugins that will allow it to operate with high availability.

+## License

+Plateau is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) for details.
+Opening a pull request is assumed to signal agreement with these licensing terms.

 [^1]: plateau is named after the Plateau sawmill, which is by [some estimations](https://www.sawmilldatabase.com/productiontoplist.php?country_id=10)